 An additional reason to avoid dairy products if you suffer from Crohn’s disease is that:

 When milk is heated it becomes precipitated with minerals that cannot be absorbed, contributing to osteoporosis, as well as sugars that cannot be digested and fats that are toxic.

 As an alternative to products made with cows milk try rice milk, soy milk, soy cheeses, soy ice cream and soy butter.
 Soy products such as soymilk, soy cheese, and soy ice-cream and all totally digestible, and just as delicious.

 Soy products such as soy milk, soy burgers, soy meats, and soy cheese, tempeh and tofu, are excellent sources of protein and are ideal replacements for dairy.

 In general, only commercially produced dairy products are problematic for those with Crohn’s.

-Two dairy products that are generally well tolerated by Crohn’s patients are:
+Raw dairy products are much better tolerated by most Crohn’s patients.